 The shell of the seat is self-contained and has a smooth back and sides.
 This design means it is easy to clean and looks well put together.
 There are few to no small spaces for dirt and crud to collect.
 The dense protective foam inside the shell is Expanded Polystyrene (EPS), which is the industry standard and adequate protection.
 However, we prefer the use of Expanded Polypropylene (EPP) because it is more environmentally friendly and doesn't off-gas.

 The overall fit and finish of the Chicco are impressive and one of the best in the group.
 Everything is contained on board the seat and for the most part, hidden away, giving it a sleek look and feel.
 The bottom is smooth and also has no rough edges, so you don't need to worry about potential damage to the vehicle seat.

 The Chicco NextFit weighs about 25 lbs more or less depending on the configuration, and it is 19 inches at its widest point.
 These measurements give it a 5 of 10 score for this metric and make it one of the heavier and larger seats in the review.
 The saving grace here is most parents will rarely be moving or transporting a seat more than a handful of times.
-However, if you are a city dweller or prone to taking a taxi or Uber, you may want to rethink this notion and consider the smaller more lightweight options.
+However, if you are a city dweller or prone to taking a taxi or Uber, you may want to rethink this and consider the smaller, more lightweight options.
 It also isn't the best seat if you need to fit three car seats or people across your back seat.